 How Adaptive Assessments Help Students Achieve Better Outcomes

 A-List provides asynchronous and live courses, powered by a proprietary assessment and content engine to help students face the new year.
 The Common Core and State standard-aligned math and English questions help teachers assess where students are both succeeding and struggling, allowing them to provide extra attention where needed.

-The adaptive assessment tool includes a curriculum of customized questions served by an AI algorithm that uses the Item Response Theory.
+The adaptive assessment tool includes a curriculum of customized questions served by an algorithm that uses the Item Response Theory.
 This is a method of analyzing test answers with the end goal of improving measurement accuracy and reliability.
-This is especially important going into the fall semester following the COVID-19 pandemic, since there is evidence of a serious COVID / summer slide that can set students back significantly.
+This is especially important going into the fall semester following the COVID-19 pandemic in the wake of a serious COVID / summer slide that can set students back significantly.
 Students who need the extra help can receive it over online classes, even if their school returns to in-classroom learning full time in the fall and will help them get up to speed quicker for the coming school year.

-If you would like more information about AI or adaptive learning technology and how they can help students in both online and in-person learning environments, contact us.
+If you would like more information about adaptive learning technology and how they can help students in both online and in-person learning environments, contact us.